kb8158/GearX/README.md

 * All gear in the inventory is listed but if an item is not available it is listed under the checked out section
 * Owners of items can mark it as available or not, all borrowers are stored for the history of the item
 * Adding reviews for a borrowed item
-* Emailing a user once their post has been selected
+* Emailing a user once their post has been selected, they will get the email address of the borrower so they can reach out to arrange the exchange

 ## Technologies